Neotron-Compute/Neotron-Book/src/README.md

 * Be useful for day to day use.
 * Be finished.

-If you want a decent open-source UNIX Operating System, have a look at FreeBSD (or NetBSD, or OpenBSD).
-If you want a small teaching-oriented open-source UNIX Operating System, look at XV6, or maybe MINIX 3.
-If you want to learn about Linux, try Linux from Scratch.
-If you want to learn an ancient Arm based Operating System which still has a flavour of the original BBC Microcomputer, look at RISC OS (it's open source now).
-If you want a proper OS written in Rust, look at Redox.
+If you want a decent open-source UNIX Operating System, have a look at *FreeBSD* (or *NetBSD*, or *OpenBSD*).
+If you want a small teaching-oriented open-source UNIX Operating System, look at *XV6*, or maybe *MINIX 3*.
+If you want to learn about Linux, try *Linux from Scratch*.
+If you want to learn an ancient Arm based Operating System which still has a flavour of the original BBC Microcomputer, look at *RISC OS* (it's open source now).
+If you want a proper OS written in Rust, look at *Redox*.
 And if you want to do any of that on a system you don't have, try qemu, or rpcemu.

 ## Is this a good idea?